jacobwcallahan/gmail-job-scraper/README.md

 The following variables must be set:

-- EMAIL_PASSWORDS: These are 'App Passwords' produced by google for a specific Email.
+- `EMAIL_PASSWORDS`: These are 'App Passwords' produced by google for a specific Email.
 They are used with imap technology.
 They are four strings of length 4 separated by spaces.
 These must be separated by commas.
 They *must* be in the same order as the corresponding emails in the 'emails' variable in the config file.
-    Example: EMAIL_PASSWORDS="aaaa bbbb cccc dddd, eeee ffff gggg hhhh"
+    Example: `EMAIL_PASSWORDS="aaaa bbbb cccc dddd, eeee ffff gggg hhhh"`

-- OPENAI_API_KEY: This is the api key given by OpenAI.
+- `OPENAI_API_KEY`: This is the api key given by OpenAI.
 This will be used to classify the emails.
-    Example: OPENAI_API_KEY="openai_secret_key_should_go_here"
+    Example: `OPENAI_API_KEY="openai_secret_key_should_go_here"`

 # Notes